TG-Techie/python-sized-ints/README.md

 # Sized Ints

 sized ints brings fixed width integers to python!
-Whether bit packing, bit manipulating, or prepareing code to interface with mmio, sized ints makes swizzling and unswizzling bits a breeze.
+Whether bit packing, bit manipulating, or preparing code to interface with mmio, sized ints makes swizzling and unswizzling bits a breeze.

 > __Note:__ This project is under development, there may be:
 - **minor** api changes, while this is not expected it is possible